-Unfortunately, a prenuptial agreement is commonly viewed as planning for divorce before a marriage even begins in the Catholic religion.
+A prenuptial agreement is commonly viewed as planning for divorce before a marriage even begins in the Catholic Church.

 The mere mention of the word “prenup” can incite a gasp and an inquisitive raise of the eyebrow, especially if you're talking about a Catholic prenuptial agreement.
 However, prenuptial agreements are not necessarily executed with an eye to an exit plan, but rather a marriage based on communication about finances to avoid problems.
 Talking with a family lawyer attorney about your plan is the first step anyone interested in a prenup, Catholic or not, should consider.

 There is nothing wrong with couples discussing and documenting their financial plans.
 In fact, it would be foolish not to discuss it; entering the marriage with a clear understanding of each other’s financial goals, and of any bad habits, prevents surprises and possible disappointment down the road.

 When you consider parties who may raise an eyebrow at a prenup, the Catholic Church naturally comes to mind as they remain honorably committed to the union of marriage.
 However, the Church also recognizes the importance of smart marriage preparation, and it is possible – and may be wise – for Catholic couples to have a Catholic Prenup drafted by a family law attorney.

 Where Pre-Cana classes can start the conversation around financial planning, a prenuptial agreement can document the decisions made without creating an expectation of divorce.
 The astute family lawyer attorney can assess couples’ unique needs and concerns, including those that are religious, and take the right measures in creating pre-marital agreements.
 A Catholic prenuptial agreement will be drafted without mentioning “divorce”, and not subject to disapproval by the Church.